AI Implementation

 • 98.5% passing rate

-• 100% coverage on critical paths (unit, integration, E2E tests)
+• 100% coverage on critical paths (unit, integration, E2E)

 Traditional development vs AI-powered development